hyper07/ollama_exo_proxy_server/README.md

 *   🧪 **Model Playgrounds & Benchmarking:**
     *   **Interactive Chat Playground:** Test your distributed models with streaming responses, multi-modal inputs, and conversation management.
+    *   **RAG (Retrieval-Augmented Generation):** Build knowledge bases from your documents and enhance chat interactions with semantic search and context retrieval.

 *   📊 **Mission Control Dashboard:**
     *   Real-time monitoring of cluster health, device utilization, and model performance.